 What are the expectations?

 It is very important to define what is expected from the partnership such as direct or indirect benefits for the product under development.
-For each key opinion leader, you should clearly detail what is needed from them in supporting the project/product, and what they can expect from the pharma company to support them professionally in return.
+For each KOL, you should clearly detail what is needed from them in supporting the project/product, and what they can expect from the pharma company to support them professionally in return.

 Targeting the right KOL

 The targeting phase should identify where a partnership would be beneficial.
 Creating a relevant selection criterion and gathering accurate and reliable information about the key opinion leader is very important to ensure the quality of the partnership.
 The potential selections should be filtered by field of expertise, level of reputation, and scope of influence.

 When choosing the right KOL medical influencers, the following criteria should be considered:

 It is important to pick people who have suitable credentials and hold positions of authority e.g., head of medical institutions or well-known professor.